jsmreese/moment-duration-format/README.md

 // "< 1 minute"
 ```

-The minimun value will bubble up to larger-magnitude units if they are present in the format template.
+The minimum value will bubble up to larger-magnitude units if they are present in the format template.

 ```javascript
 moment.duration(59, "seconds").format("m:ss", {